-The we4bee project runs app.
-100 smart beehives, which are all equipped with two microphones.
-Since almost three years, one of the hive collects the audio data which results in approximately 20 000 h of unlabelled audio recordings.
-As mentioned in section I, labelling a dataset of this size is expensive and relies on manual labelling by domain experts.
-Furthermore, the events of interest are very rare which makes it even more difficult to come up with a proper dataset.
-To construct an initial dataset, we restricted the data collection to a selection of twelve days, of which 30 min excerpts from eight days cover the bee's winter period, two days cover the swarming, and two days constitute recordings where no special bee events occurred.
+To construct our dataset, we selected one smart beehive equipped with two microphones.
+In its almost three years of operation, this hive has collected approximately 20 000 h of unlabelled audio recordings.
+However, as mentioned in section I, labelling a dataset of this size is challenging and relies on the manual intervention of domain experts, making a large-scale annotation prohibitive.
+Further, anomalous behavior of interest for research is a rare occurrence.
+Thus, to construct an initial dataset for evaluating our approach, we restricted the data collection to a selection of twelve days, of which 30 min excerpts from eight days cover the bee's winter period, two days contribute disjunct swarming samples, and two days constitute recordings where no special bee events occurred.

-The we4bee audio dataset consists of 1625 stereo audio recordings sampled at 44.4 kHz, captured on four different and non-consecutive days, with each 60s recording being split into four non-overlapping 15s snippets.
+The we4bee audio dataset consists of 1625 stereo audio recordings sampled at 44.4 kHz, captured on four different and non-consecutive days, with each 60 s recording being split into four non-overlapping 15 s snippets.
 The dataset is divided into distinct train and test sets, which were recorded on different days, prohibiting data leakage.

-In our data, we identified four classes, visualized in fig. 2: two classes of particular interest to apiarists, pre-swarm and swarm (which denote samples in which the bees are in a preswarming and swarming state, respectively), and two classes of sounds from mechanical sources.
+In our data, we identified four classes, visualized in fig. 2: two classes of particular interest to apiarists, pre-swarm and swarm (which denote samples in which the bees are in a pre-swarming and swarming state, respectively), and two classes of sounds from mechanical sources.
 These two classes, finedust and camera, identify samples on which the smart beehive's automated monitoring system could be heard.
-Lastly, samples that could not be positively assigned to one of the previous classes were collected in an additional fifth class called other.
+Lastly, samples that could not be positively assigned to one of the previous classes were collected in an additional and unlabelled fifth class called other.

-The labels for the mechanical classes were derived by mapping the recording's timestamps to the times at which the automated monitoring systems were running.
-The labels for
+The labels for the mechanical classes were derived by mapping the recording's timestamps to the times at which the